doc4d/docs/docs/API/HTTPRequestClass.md

 $headers["field1"]:="value1"

 var myHttpRequestOptions : cs.MyHttpRequestOptions
-myHttpRequestOptions :=cs.MyHttpRequestOptions.new("GET"; $headers; "")
+myHttpRequestOptions := cs.MyHttpRequestOptions.new("GET"; $headers; "")

 var $request : 4D.HTTPRequest
 $request:=4D.HTTPRequest.new("www.google.com"; myHttpRequestOptions)
-$request.wait() //If you want to handle the request synchronously.
+$request.wait() //If you want to handle the request synchronously
-//Now I can use $request.response to access the result of my request or $request.error to check the error that happened.
+//Now you can use $request.response to access the result of the request or $request.error to check the error that happened.
 ```

 ### HTTPRequest Object